chrishuson/chrishuson.github.io/IB2023/01-Slides-Algebra.md

 ## Lesson 1.1 Linear equations in context
+Thursday 8 September 2022

 ### Solve the problem with the partner seated next to you
 The class will be divided among the three problems.

 1. In 2014, County X had 783 miles of paved roads.
 Starting in 2015, the county has been building 8 miles of new paved roads each year.
 At this rate, how many miles of paved road will County X have in 2030?
 1. In 2014, County X had 783 miles of paved roads.
 Starting in 2015, the county has been building 8 miles of new paved roads each year.
 At this rate, if n is the number of years after 2014, which of the following functions f gives the number of miles of paved road there will be in County X?
     1. $f(n) = 8 + 783n$
     1. $f(n) = 2014 + 783n$
     1. $f(n) = 783 + 8n$
     1. $f(n) = 2014 + 8n$

 1. In 2014, County X had 783 miles of paved roads.
 Starting in 2015, the county has been building 8 miles of new paved roads each year.
 At this rate, in which year will County X first have at least 1,000 miles of paved roads?

   (Assume that no paved roads go out of service.)

 ### As you complete the problem record the following: